-Normally you will be advised to avoid driving for 2-4 weeks, depending on the type of surgery you have had.
-If you have no altered sensation or weakness in your legs at that point, then you may resume driving if you feel safe to do so, but you must be confident to do an emergency stop.
+Normally you will be advised to avoid driving for four weeks depending on your recovery.
+If you have no altered sensation or weakness in your legs at that point, then you may resume driving if you feel safe to do so but you must be confident to do an emergency stop.
 It is advisable not to travel for long distances initially (no longer than 20 minutes), without taking a break to 'stretch your legs'.
-Gradually increase your sitting tolerance over 4-6 weeks.
+Gradually increase your sitting tolerance over 4-8 weeks.